 Hike the Summit of Enchanted Rock

-Hiking the top of Enchanted Rock is one of the best things to do in Fredericksburg, and a Texas bucket list must.
+Enchanted Rock is one of the most famous landmarks in Texas.
+Thus, hiking the top of Enchanted Rock is one of the best things to do in Fredericksburg, and a Texas bucket list must.

 You can hike, rock climb, geocache, stargaze, and camp at Enchanted Rock State Natural Area, but the most popular thing to do is a hike to the 1,823-ft.
 Summit.

 The Summit Trail is a challenging 1.3-mile out-and-back hike because it is a steep incline to the top.
 The reward is worth the trek because the 360° views of the Texas Hill Country are breathtaking.

 Make sure you reserve your daily pass on the Texas State Parks website.